Ali-Haghayegh-Jahromi/LoRa32-FreeRTOS-Demo/README.md

 - 🌐 **WiFi + HTTP**: hosts a simple form to change the next LoRa-TX message
 - 🛠️ **FreeRTOS**: isolated tasks with mutex-protected SPI access

+It will be devloped over time, so stay tuned!

 ## Features

 - **FreeRTOS tasks** pinned across both ESP32 cores